SamiKukkonen/Triathlon/README.md

 A full stack project to make an activity tracker using the MERN-stack.
-The app has a functioning database for login authentication and user activity data.
+The app has a functioning database for login authentication and user activity data storage.
 The app includes an animated home page and an animated graph page, for displaying the users acitivies.

 ![](data/screenshot1.png)